-In some cases, some portions of the roads within the wider area may lie outside of the City of Dover.
+In some cases, some portions of the roads within the wider area may lie outside of the City of Dover (Mifflin Road is an example of this pattern).
 This emphasizes the need for coordination between City, County, and State when working to improve overall conditions for pedestrians.